03 Jan 2019 | By Sun International

 The Polokwane Bird and Reptile Park is home to over 280 indigenous and exotic bird species.
 The little ones will delight in the aquariums, which house snakes and lizards, and marvel at the dark pools showcasing the crocodiles.
 Guaranteed fun for the whole family, there are well-developed viewing hides and attractive picnic spots.

-Nearby Moletjie Bird Sanctuary is also worth a visit for its population of vultures.
+Nearby Polokwane Bird Sanctuary is also worth a visit for its population of vultures.
 Highly acclaimed internationally, the centre is applauded for its outstanding work in the protection of the rare Cape vulture.